 Along with increased salaries and increased support for childcare, the union says the UW’s healthcare coverage for trans individuals needs to improve.

-“The only trans-inclusive health coverage that my employer has provided for me consisted of letting me have an appointment with a nurse who managed to misgender me twice,” said Oliver Keyes, who is pursuing a doctorate in University of Washington’s Department of Human Centered Design and Engineering.
+“The only trans-inclusive health coverage that my employer has provided for me consisted of letting me have an appointment with a nurse who managed to misgender me twice,” said Os Keyes, who is pursuing a doctorate in University of Washington’s Department of Human Centered Design and Engineering.

 While UW insurance covers transition surgery, the insurance does not cover transition-related procedures such as facial changes and hair removal.
 Keyes said all the procedures are important component of how a trans person is accepted in the world, which affects a person’s anxiety and mental health — as well as their personal safety.